amolosky/azure-ai-ml/README.md

 ## Getting Started
 ### Prerequisites
 **To get started with Azure Machine Learning, you will need the following:**
- 1. Azure Account: A Microsoft Azure account is essential.
+ 1. **Azure Account**: A Microsoft Azure account is essential.
 If you don't have one, you can sign up for a free account which provides limited access to Azure services and a certain amount of free credits to explore services.
- 2. Azure Subscription: Within your Azure account, you'll need an active subscription.
+ 2. **Azure Subscription**: Within your Azure account, you'll need an active subscription.
 The free account includes a free subscription with limited credits.
 For ongoing or more extensive projects, you may need to set up a paid subscription.
- 3. Resource Group: Azure organizes resources into resource groups, which are containers that hold related resources for an Azure solution.
+ 3. **Resource Group**: Azure organizes resources into resource groups, which are containers that hold related resources for an Azure solution.
 You'll need to create or have a resource group where you can place your Azure Machine Learning resources.
- 4. Azure Machine Learning Workspace: The workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning.
+ 4. **Azure Machine Learning Workspace**: The workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with all the artifacts you create when you use Azure Machine Learning.
 You can create a workspace in the Azure portal, via the Azure CLI, or using the Azure Machine Learning SDK for Python.
- 5. Computational Resources: Depending on your workload, you might need various computational resources.
+ 5. **Computational Resources**: Depending on your workload, you might need various computational resources.
 Azure Machine Learning supports a range of compute options, from your local machine to cloud-based compute instances, clusters, and inferencing resources.
- 6. Knowledge of Python, C#, and .NET: The Azure Machine Learning SDK for Python can be used for most Azure machine learning tasks, from data preprocessing to model training and deployment.
+ 6. **Knowledge of Python, C#, and .NET**: The Azure Machine Learning SDK for Python can be used for most Azure machine learning tasks, from data preprocessing to model training and deployment.
 Familiarity with Python and data science libraries like NumPy, pandas, and sci-kit will be very helpful.
- 7. Familiarity with Machine Learning Concepts: Understanding basic machine learning concepts and models is beneficial, as Azure Machine Learning is a platform for building, training, and deploying machine learning models.
+ 7. **Familiarity with Machine Learning Concepts**: Understanding basic machine learning concepts and models is beneficial, as Azure Machine Learning is a platform for building, training, and deploying machine learning models.
- 8. Azure CLI or Azure Machine Learning SDK for Python: For automation or advanced scenarios, familiarity with the Azure Command-Line Interface (CLI) or the Azure Machine Learning SDK for Python can be beneficial.
+ 8. **Azure CLI or Azure Machine Learning SDK for Python**: For automation or advanced scenarios, familiarity with the Azure Command-Line Interface (CLI) or the Azure Machine Learning SDK for Python can be beneficial.
- 9. IDE or Code Editor: A good integrated development environment (IDE) or code editor, such as Visual Studio Code, is helpful for writing and debugging your Python scripts or Jupyter notebooks.
+ 9. **IDE or Code Editor**: A good integrated development environment (IDE) or code editor, such as Visual Studio Code, is helpful for writing and debugging your Python scripts or Jupyter notebooks.
- 10. Azure Machine Learning Studio Access: For a no-code or low-code experience, you can use Azure Machine Learning Studio, a web-based interface for managing the machine learning lifecycle.
+ 10. **Azure Machine Learning Studio Access**: For a no-code or low-code experience, you can use Azure Machine Learning Studio, a web-based interface for managing the machine learning lifecycle.

 ## Overview